 Nita nodded.
 She wasn’t sure what to say next, but Button looked determined, so she got out of the car, the cold night air hitting her like a shovel, and started carefully across the icy cobblestones toward the bar, Button’s car door slamming behind her as she followed.

 Jason yelled, “Do not go into that bar.”

-“I’m goin’ into that bar,” Nita yelled back and then remembered she was faking normal.
+“I’m goin’ into that bar,” Nita yelled back and then remembered she was faking sober and normal.
 No yelling.
 No yelling.
 Don’t be odd, Dodd.

 Jason glared at her from across the street.
 “Go to hell, Nita Dodd!”